Keyboardly-App/keyboardly-dev/doc/Addon.md

 ## Setup Submenu Add On

-If submenu add on is not needed if the default view not null, and it's be a must if default view null.

 1. As mentioned on [glossary](/doc/Glossary.md#L332-340), first step is add list of navigation on default class.

 ```kotlin